Connecting Klipperr

 dfu

-burning mode - In STM32CubeProgrammer, select USB mode, refresh, and connect
+flashing mode - In STM32CubeProgrammer, select USB mode, then refresh and connect

 - If no error pop-up appears, the connection is successful.